 On 5 February 1962 Radford sailed for the western Pacific as a unit of Antisubmarine Warfare Task Group 70.4 composed of Bennington (CVS-20) and the eight destroyers of Destroyer Divisions 252 and 92.
 She participated in joint SEATO operations, was called to the South China Sea to help meet the Laotian crisis in May, and in June was called to the Taiwan Straits due to heavy Communist buildups in the area.
 She returned to Pearl Harbor 18 July and became DD-446 again 7 August 1962.
 On 3 October Radford was stationed a few hundred miles east of Midway Island in the 4th orbit recovery area for Project Mercury's Sigma 7 flight.

 In a 1963 overhaul Variable Depth Sonar and DASH equipment was installed.
 Radford steamed to WestPac again in 1963, 1965, and 1966.
 During 1967, 1968, and 1969, she operated on Yankee Station and bombarded Viet Cong targets in South Vietnam.
-Radford decommissioned at San Francisco and was struck from the Navy list 10 November 1969, to be sold for scrap.
+Radford decommissioned at San Francisco and was strick from the Naval Vessel Regiser on 10 November 1969 to be sold for scrap.

 Radford earned 12 battle stars for World War II service, five battle stars for Korean War service, and four for Vietnam service.